 7 Things to Know Before Starting a Gluten-Free Diet

 When someone has Celiac disease or gluten intolerance, even a tiny amount of gluten can set you back for weeks, even months.
-Don’t be fooled that a small amount of gluten once a month won’t affect you, it will!
+So don’t be fooled that a small amount of gluten once a month won’t affect you.
+It will!

 2) Remove all gluten from your kitchen.

 If you share your home with other family members, it may be a little more challenging since they probably don’t want to follow a gluten-free diet.
 If this is the case, dedicate a gluten-free area in your pantry or kitchen.
 In this area, keep all the gluten-free food and a personal cutting board.

 Cutting boards are quickly contaminated with gluten.
 The second most important thing is to clean and sanitize your entire kitchen.
 This means all equipment, cutlery, pots, and everything you will be using should go through a hot dishwasher cycle.